JSBmanD/docs/pages/resources/branch-attribution-logic-and-settings.md

 ![image](/_assets/img/pages/dashboard/people-based-attribution/ad-partner-attribution-window.png)

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Using Ad Partner Attribution Windows"
-	When you enable Use Ad Partner Attribution Windows, the defaults from the app-level are auto-loaded.
-Please contact your Ad Partner if they require different settings to ensure you input the correct attribution window lengths.
+  "title": "Using Ad Partner Attribution Windows", "body": "When you enable Use Ad Partner Attribution Windows, the defaults from the app-level are auto-loaded.
+Please contact your Ad Partner if they require different settings to ensure you input the correct attribution window lengths."
+}
+[/block]

 ## Attribution Logic Nomenclature